What if a nurse drinks a little too much, decides to drive, and ends up being convicted of DUI? Does she lose her nursing license?

 Defining Minor and Major Violations of the NPA

-Suppose a nurse is convicted of a non-aggravated first-time DUI conviction, meaning no accident occurred or a low blood alcohol content was detected.
-In that case, it is considered a minor violation by the NPA.
-These are usually limited to a citation order and a fine.
+If you were convicted of a non-aggravated first-time DUI conviction, meaning no accident occurred or your blood alcohol content was low, the NPA will consider your offense a minor violation.
+Such violations are often limited to a citation order and a fine.

-In the case of a minor violation, no restrictions are placed on the nurse’s license, but it may be listed on their permanent record and can be publicly disclosed on request for up to three years.
-RNs can object to the citation and appeal it at an administrative hearing.
+In the case of a minor violation, no restrictions are placed on your license, but it may be listed on their permanent record and can be publicly disclosed on requests for up to three years.
+You can object to the citation and appeal it at an administrative hearing.

-Once an accusation is filed and served, the nurse will be issued a timeframe to assert their rights and file a notice of defense to protect their license.
+Once an accusation is filed and served, you will be issued a timeframe to assert your rights and file a notice of defense to protect your license.
 The process may result in an administrative hearing.
 Several levels of discipline can come from a BON’s accusation, including:

 - A Letter of Public Reprimand or a formal warning